-This post shows how to make a DIY Stove Splatter Guard – perfect for keeping kitchens (gas stovetops) clean!
-This guard covers a gas stove to protect stainless steel from spills and stains.
+This post shows how to make a DIY Splash Guard Liner - perfect for keeping kitchens clean!
+This mat covers a gas stove to protect the stainless steel from spills and splashes.

 I love a good content mash-up on the blog.
 Today's post combines an easy DIY project and cleaning your home by making something that guards against spills in the kitchen!

 Many of you might have seen the commercials for the stove splatter guards that are now available.
 They seem so convenient - a simple mat you can put over your gas stove that protects the stainless steel from inevitable spills and splashes while cooking.
 When one popped up on my Facebook feed one day, I was so interested - until I saw the price.
 I just couldn't justify paying upwards of $50 for one of these guards that might save me a few minutes of cleaning a month.